 Now, he said, “a triple combination of PVd demonstrated promising activity in early phase clinical trials of lenalidomide-refractory patients.”

-Dr Richardson, of the Dana-Farber Cancer Institute in Boston, Massachusetts, presented the findings of the phase 3 OPTIMISMM trial (Abstract 8001) at the American Society of Clinical Oncology Annual Meeting.
+Dr Richardson, of the Dana-Farber Cancer Institute in Boston, Massachusetts, presented the findings of the phase 3 OPTIMISMM trial (abstract 8001) at the 2018 ASCO Annual Meeting.

 The oral immunomodulatory agent pomalidomide, a standard-of-care treatment in R/R MM, has demonstrated synergistic anti-myeloma activity with dexamethasone and proteasome inhibitors.

 A combination of pomalidomide and dexamethasone is indicated for MM patients after 2 or more prior therapies, including lenalidomide and a proteasome inhibitor.